Wild and untagged dingo on the beach

 Operational figures from RACQ CareFlight, obtained by The Courier-Mail, show rescue choppers from Bundaberg and the Sunshine Coast attend a steady stream of accidents on Fraser Island.

 The charity-backed service, which does not charge patients, flew 64 missions to Fraser in 2013-14.

-Some of the injuries reported included a 32-year-old man winched to safety after sustaining head trauma and paralysis following a dive into Lake Wabby.
+Some of the injuries reported each year include driving accidents.
+Like where a 32-year-old man was winched to safety by CareFlight after sustaining head trauma and paralysis following a dive into Lake Wabby.

-A further seven people airlifted after stings from potentially deadly irukandji jellyfish and a young girl with burns to her hands from a sand covered camp fire.
+Others where airlifted off the island after stings from the potentially deadly irukandji jellyfish and a young girl with burns to her hands from a sand covered camp fire.

 Other incidents included a girl who dislocated her shoulder dune surfing at Waddy Point and a young woman who suffered a back injury when the vehicle she was in struck a “washout” (water culvert) on the beach.